 The final list of nominated candidates and their applications will be posted on the Alliance website by the 03.11.2014, two weeks before the election.

 The first round of elections will take place the week commencing 17.11.2014.
 You will have until midnight on 21.11.2014 to cast your vote.

 - Who can vote?

 Only Voting Members of the Alliance can vote.

 Each organisation has one vote.
-If there is more than one Voting Member in that country, their votes are tallied to create a 'country vote' (see below)
+If there is more than one Voting Member in a country, their votes are tallied to create a 'country vote' (see next section)